 Code Access and Transmission

-Claude Code reads files as needed during a session.
-Code is sent to Anthropic's API for processing.
-Anthropic states they do not train on user data from the API.
+- Claude Code: reads files as needed; code is sent to Anthropic's API.
+Anthropic states they don't train on API user data.

-Codex CLI can run commands inside a Docker sandbox, limiting file system access to only the project directory.
+- Codex CLI: can run commands inside a Docker sandbox, restricting file system access to the project directory.
 Code is sent to OpenAI's API.
-OpenAI offers data processing agreements for enterprise users.
+Data-processing agreements available for enterprise.

-Gemini CLI reads your codebase locally and sends relevant portions to Google's API.
-Being open-source, you can audit exactly what data is transmitted.
-Google provides data governance controls.
+- Gemini CLI: reads your codebase locally and sends relevant portions to Google's API.
+Being open source, you can audit exactly what's transmitted.
+Google provides data-governance controls.

 Secrets and Environment Variables

-All three tools can access .env files and environment variables if they're in the project directory.
-Best practices across all tools:
+All three can read .env files and environment variables if they're in the project directory.
+Defensive practices that apply to all three:

 - Add

-.envto.gitignoreand tool-specific ignore files - Use secret managers (Vault, AWS Secrets Manager) instead of local env files
+.envto.gitignoreand to tool-specific ignore files (.claudeignore,.codexignore,.geminiignore) - Use secret managers (Vault, AWS Secrets Manager, 1Password CLI) instead of local env files for production

 - Review generated deployment scripts for hardcoded credentials before running them